 - Report Concerns.
 Report serious concerns to an adult who can help.

 - Stop, Own it, and Fix It.
-If you were hurtful, stop yourself and remedy the harm.
+Avoid being hurtful and if you were, stop yourself, accept responsibility, and remedy the harm..

 - Be Positively Powerful.
 Respond effectively if someone is hurtful and become positively powerful.